-You’re on a sport-touring journey and suddenly your bike has a problem.
+You’re on a leisurely Sunday ride or a multi-day journey and suddenly your bike has a problem.
 You’re dead in the water.
 What to do?
 Fortunately, the four most common road emergencies can usually be prevented by regular inspection and maintenance, but here’s what to do when that doesn’t work.

 To avoid mouth siphoning immerse the hose deep into the donor bike’s fuel supply, cap the other end with your thumb and begin to slowly draw out the hose and lower it into the recipient bike’s fuel tank.
 Remove your thumb once the level of fuel in the hose drops below the top level of the fuel in the donor bike (that’s why a transparent hose is best), and the fuel will begin to flow.

 If this is not possible, drain fuel into whatever is handy, such as a beverage container, sidecover or tool tray by removing a fuel line and turning on the petcock.
 This may not be possible if the donor bike has a vacuum-flow system.
 Rinse the container thoroughly with gasoline, and be certain ol’ Jimbo ain’t lightin’ up during this procedure.

 Prevention: Check the gauge, dummy!
 Zero your bike’s trip odometer when you fill up, and it will show the elapsed mileage.